"What is this all about? Why are you putting on the gig? Who are you?"

 "Is there anywhere to change my baby?"

-Concrete Space has baby changing facilities (hallelujah!), and we provide nappies (in different sizes), nappy cream, wipes etc, as we know how much a palaver this all can be.
+There will be baby changing facilities in the mens, ladies and disabled toilets.
+We provide nappies (in different sizes), nappy cream, wipes etc, as we know how much a palaver this all can be.
 Remember just being able to head out to a gig without any care in the world?
 Yep.
 Those days are gone for a while, so enjoy our gigs in the meantime!

 "When will set times be announced?"